JakubKrycki/JakubKrycki/README.md

 - 👋 Hi, I’m @JakubKrycki
 - 👀 I’m interested in ...
-C++, Python, Java
+C++, Python, Java, Spring
 - 🌱 I’m currently learning ...
-Python, Java
+Java, Spring
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... kuba@krycki.pl

 <!---
 JakubKrycki/JakubKrycki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.